-During the shut down the operations manager added three jobs that had been forgotten and was therefore not put on the maintenance schedule before the shut down.
+During the shut down the operations manager added three jobs that had been forgotten and weren’t put on the maintenance schedule before the shut down.
 This delayed the start up by three hours.

 The coupling for one dryer section drive was to be replaced.

 After pulling the coupling off the shaft it was discovered that the coupling was not requested from the store and when it was found it was not prepared to the right shaft diameter, nor did the key way fit.